The winning number is 18 -- Cornfield Quilter. If you'll send me your mailing address, I'll get the book to you really soon!

 Kim

+And I'll give you the scoop on an exciting blog tour where you can find lots of ideas and inspiration, and win some really cool prizes!
 Are you wondering if I forgot about the winning number?
 It's 7!
 Congratulations, Terry!
 If you'll send me an e-mail with your mailing address, your book will be on its way soon.

 Thanks for visiting!